flora515/sarcasm-project-report/README.md

 - relevant studies or work that have tackled similar issues
 - main question or problem

-Differentiating between the literal and the intended meaning of a text computationally remains a challenging task.
-This is called the word sense Disambiguation (WSD) problem (Chen et al., 2024).
+Differentiating between the literal and the intended meaning of a text remains a challenging task in Natural Language Processing.
+This so-called word sense disambiguation (WSD) problem (Chen et al., 2024) can affect the quality of sentiment analysis by concealing the real attitudes and opinions of the.
-...
+..
 The goal of this project was to automatically detect sarcasm in our Reddit dataset, identify typical characteristics of sarcasm and explore the topics that the sarcastic comments focus on.

 ## Dataset

 For fine-tuning a sarcasm detector, we used data that was gathered by Khodak et al. (2017) for their paper ["A Large Self-Annotated Corpus for Sarcasm"](https://arxiv.org/abs/1704.05579).
 It contains a balanced number of labeled sarcastic and non-sarcastic comments, containing a total of 1,010,826 entries.
 The labels were retrieved from Reddit users annotating their sarcastic comments with "/s".
 The dataset, specifically the 'train-balanced-sarcasm.csv' file we worked with, can be accessed [here](https://www.kaggle.com/datasets/danofer/sarcasm/data) on Kaggle.

 We detected and analyzed sarcasm in the [Webis-TLDR-17 dataset](https://huggingface.co/datasets/webis/tldr-17).
 It contains 3,848,330 preprocessed Reddit posts, including their author, subreddit and self-annotated "too long; didn't read" (TLDR) summaries.
 The dataset was created using the authors' "tl;dr" annotations to obtain labels for automatic summarization training.
-A detailed description can be found in [this paper](https://aclanthology.org/W17-4508.pdf) by Völske et al. (2017).
+A more detailed description can be found in [this paper](https://aclanthology.org/W17-4508.pdf) by Völske et al. (2017).

 ## Methods